 What Are the Concerns Related to Object-Oriented Programming?

-At the same time, scalability is paramount for any business in the software development industry.
-And this can rarely be accomplished without object-oriented programming.
+At the same time, scalability remains paramount for any business operating in the software development space.
+As systems grow, managing complexity without object-oriented programming becomes increasingly difficult.

 5 Best Object-Oriented Programming Languages